ankonkarmokar/dht11_based_dc_fan_control_project/README.md

 ### Fan Control
 - Connect the DC fan to the microcontroller through a transistor or MOSFET to control the fan speed.
 - Develop a control algorithm in the microcontroller that adjusts the fan speed based on the temperature and humidity readings.
 For example, increase the fan speed if the temperature is high or if humidity surpasses a predefined threshold.

-### User Interface (Optional)
-- Implement a user interface for the system, which could be a simple LCD display showing real-time temperature, humidity, and fan speed.
-- Alternatively, use serial communication to display information on a computer or another device.

 ### Calibration and Thresholds
 - Set up calibration routines to ensure accurate sensor readings.